tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 Line 1 uses the Angular directive ```ng-repeat```.
 This binds to the array (JSON object) ```$scope.movies``` that was created in ```HomeController.js```. ```movie``` refers to each element (object) in the array. ```movieName``` etc. are the properties of the objects.
 Angular then just spins out the data however you set it up.

 Line 6 is a little different.
 We're specifying that we want an image, and using the Angular directive ```ng-src```.
 The data is a URL for the image.
+If the image isn't available ```alt="{{movie.movieName}}"``` replaces the image with the name of the movie.

 ### Add More Movies

 Add some more of your least favorite movies.
-If you've never seen a bad movie you find a [List of films considered the worst ](https://en.wikipedia.org/wiki/List_of_films_considered_the_worst) on Wikipedia.
+If you've never seen a bad movie you can find a [List of films considered the worst
+](https://en.wikipedia.org/wiki/List_of_films_considered_the_worst) on Wikipedia.

 It's annoying that the movie posters are different sizes.
 Open ```css.styles``` and add this code: